onpointtech/agency-portal-v2/README.md

 1. build angular project
 2. start running the 3 backend applications
 3. open `localhost:8080` in your browser
+4. Develop the angular app while having it live on your browser

-## How to build the angular project
+### How to build the angular project
 To run, open the directory `agency-portal-v2/agency-portal`, open terminal and type

 `ng build --output-path "~~~~~yourpath~~~~~~~\agency-portal-v2\ZuulServiceNew\src\main\resources\static" --watch`